2.1.1. Medical indemnity insurance is a form of professional indemnity insurance. It covers practitioners for their professional negligence.1

 1 Medical indemnity insurance can also cover other costs such as those associated with appearing at coronial inquiries.

-2 On the other hand, many employed practitioners such as medical practitioners practising solely in a hospital will be indemnified by their employer against negligence.
+2 On the other hand, many employed practitioners such as doctors practising solely in a public hospital will be indemnified by their employer against negligence.